Past Testimonials – International

 Once Cristian heads home to Chile after the course, he has plans to work on a salmon farm and perhaps teach some of the things he is now learning to others – combining both practical and theory.
 Chile focuses on both salmon and mussel farms, but Cristian feels there may be a time for new vision, to come back here and learn about different species, which could well be beneficial to his country.

-Cristian advises he would definitely recommend MTI to others.
+Cristian advises he would definitely recommend MIT to others.
 He has enjoyed the opportunity to learn English and learn the technical side as well as the theory.
 “When we talk about fish we don’t just talk about salmon.
 We talk about different species and aqauculture which is very different for me.
-All in all the experience at MTI is very positive”.
+All in all the experience at MIT is very positive”.